Princess Margarita of Greece and Denmark: In Greece and abroad

 The eldest daughter of Prince Andrew of Greece and Denmark and Princess Alice of Battenberg, Margarita was born at the Royal Palace in Athens on 18 April 1905.
-Through her mother, Margarita was the eldest great-great grandchild of Queen Victoria of the United Kingdom.
 Contrary to the custom of the time, her father attended her birth because her grandmother, Queen Olga, believed that "it is only justice that men see the suffering they cause to their wives, and from which they completely escape".
-Baptized on 11 May in the presence of her maternal grandparents, Margarita grew up surrounded by her father's animals, and within a united household, which rapidly expanded with the arrival of the her sisters Theodora (1906–1969), Cecilie (1911–1937), and Sophie (1914–2001).
+Baptized on 11 May in the presence of her maternal grandparents, Margarita grew up surrounded by her father's animals, and within a united household, which rapidly expanded with the arrival of her sisters Theodora (1906–1969), Cecilie (1911–1937), and Sophie (1914–2001).
 With their mother, Margarita and her sisters communicated in English, but they also used French, German, and Greek in the presence of their relatives and governesses.
 The princesses were formally educated in English and Greek.

 Margarita's early childhood was marked by the instability that the Kingdom of Greece experienced at the beginning of the twentieth century.
 Tired of attacks from the press and the opposition, Andrew and Alice found refuge in travel and made many stays outside the borders of their home country.
 With their daughters, they stayed in the United Kingdom, Germany, Malta and Russia, where they reunited with their numerous relatives including Edward VII of the United Kingdom, Ernest Louis, Grand Duke of Hesse, Alexandra Feodorovna, Prince and Princess Louis of Battenberg (Alice's parents), etc. From 1905, Margarita was thus introduced to her young maternal uncle and aunt, Louis and Louise, to whom she and her sister Theodora subsequently became very close.

 In 1909, the Goudi coup occurred, a military putsch organized against the government of King George I of Greece, Margarita's grandfather.
 Shortly after this event, Prince Andrew and his brothers were forced to resign from the army.
 Concerned about the political situation of their country, Andrew and Alice once again found refuge abroad and stayed in the United Kingdom, France and Hesse.
 After considering a life in exile for a while, the couple returned to live in Greece, where their third daughter was born.